yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmdichildwndex-class.md

 ### <a name="parameters"></a>Parametry
  [in] *nID*
- Identyfikator formantu okienka można znaleźć.
+ Identyfikator formantu okienku można znaleźć.

 ### <a name="return-value"></a>Wartość zwracana
- Wskaźnik do okienka Jeśli znaleziono, w przeciwnym razie `NULL`.
+ Wskaźnik do okienka, jeśli znaleziono, w przeciwnym razie wartość NULL.

 ##  <a name="getrelatedtabgroup"></a>  CMDIChildWndEx::GetRelatedTabGroup